Batch Processing Photos

 Each image is unique to me and batch processing them may alter some aspects beyond what I am trying to achieve.

 Even batch processing a bunch of images to black and white needs to be done separately in my opinion.
-Each one will have differing tonalities and shades and you run the risk of blowing out the whites or darkening too much in some images if you are not careful.
+Each one will have differing tonalities and shades.
+You run the risk of blowing out the whites or darkening too much in some images if you are not careful.

 Also, unlike some photographers, even if I am just giving out proofs to someone, they have to be fully processed.
-I can’t bear the thought of giving a client sub-standard, batch-processed images and explaining that the final photos will be “much nicer”.
+I can’t bear the thought of giving a client sub-standard, batch-processed images.
+Handing them over whilst explaining that the final photos will be “much nicer”.

 However, there are some times when batch processing can save me so much time without using up too much PC power.
 These are a few programs I use to speed up my workflow when batch processing certain requirements.